Sergei Shoigu: Activities related to 2022 invasion of Ukraine

-On 29 August 2021, Shoigu was recorded as saying that "Russia doesn't consider Ukraine as threat," while he expressed the hope that the situation in Ukraine would ultimately change and the "nationalist mayhem" would be stopped.
-Shoigu said that the Ukrainians "are not just our neighbors, we are a single people."
+On 29 August 2021, Shoigu was recorded as saying that "Russia doesn't consider Ukraine as threat", while he expressed the hope that the situation in Ukraine would ultimately change and the "nationalist mayhem" would be stopped.
+Shoigu said that the Ukrainians "are not just our neighbors, we are a single people".

 On 11 February 2022, Shoigu met UK Defense Secretary Ben Wallace.
 Shoigu denied that Russia was planning an invasion of Ukraine.
 Wallace agreed at the meeting which also included General Valery Gerasimov that it was important to implement the Minsk agreements "as a clear way forward".

 On 24 February 2022, Russia launched a large-scale military invasion of Ukraine.
-Shoigu said the purpose of the invasion "is to protect the Russian Federation from the military threat posed by Western countries, who are trying to use the Ukrainian people in the fight against our country."
+Shoigu said the purpose of the invasion "is to protect the Russian Federation from the military threat posed by Western countries, who are trying to use the Ukrainian people in the fight against our country".
 The sources say the decision to invade Ukraine was made by Putin and a small group of war hawks in Putin's inner circle, including Sergei Shoigu and Putin's national security adviser Nikolai Patrushev.
-In a 11 March video conference with Putin, Shoigu claimed that "everything is going to plan."
+In a 11 March video conference with Putin, Shoigu claimed that "everything is going to plan".

 On 24 April, Putin decided to broadcast with English subtitles an 11-minute long Siege of Mariupol situation report meeting with Shoigu.

 On 13 May, U.S. Secretary of Defense Lloyd Austin initiated a telephone conversation with Shoigu, the first call since 18 February.
 The call lasted about an hour with Austin urging an immediate ceasefire in Ukraine.

 Also on 13 May, former FSB officer and former DPR Supreme Commander Igor Girkin harshly criticized Shoigu, accusing him of "criminal negligence" in conducting the invasion.

 On 16 August, Shoigu said that Russia does not need to use nuclear weapons in Ukraine, as "its main purpose is to deter a nuclear attack.
 Its use is limited to extraordinary circumstances."

+At the 10th Moscow Conference on International Security in August 2022, Shoigu hosted 35 defense ministers from Asia, Africa and Latin America.
+He described South Africa as a "friendly state" and that South Africa's support has helped counter NATO pressure on Russia.